MATHS 250 : Algebra and Calculus 2

-- Critically analyse logical arguments, and use advanced techniques in algebra and calculus to solve problems (Capability 4)
+- Analyse Critically analyse logical arguments, and use advanced techniques in algebra and calculus to solve problems (Capability 2)

-- Demonstrate a command of fundamental techniques underpinning linear systems that evolve in time, including eigenvectors, eigenvalues and diagonalisation.
+- Analyse Demonstrate an understanding of the fundamentals underpinning the description of linear systems that evolve in time, including eigenvectors, eigenvalues and diagonalisation.
 (Capability 1 and 3)

-- Identify and apply the acquired techniques from linear algebra to problems in further mathematics, the sciences and real-world settings (Capability 1, 3, 5 and 6)
+- Analyse Be capable of applying the acquired techniques from linear algebra to problems in further mathematics, the sciences and real-world settings (Capability 1, 3, 5 and 6)

-- identify and apply the acquired techniques from calculus to problems in further mathematics, the sciences and real-world settings (Capability 1, 3, 5 and 6)
+- Analyse Be capable of applying the acquired techniques from calculus to problems in further mathematics, the sciences and real-world settings (Capability 1, 3, 5 and 6)

-- Appreciate and apply the intimate connection between linear algebra and geometry that highlights its applicability in other contexts including dynamical systems theory, graph theory and network (Capability 1, 5 and 6)
+- Analyse Demonstrate an understanding of the intimate connection between linear algebra and geometry that highlights its applicability in other contexts including dynamical systems theory, graph theory and network (Capability 1, 5 and 6)

-- Correctly express logical mathematical arguments, with sufficient detail, precision and structure (Capability 2)
+- Analyse Correctly write logical mathematical arguments, with sufficient detail, precision and struc- ture (Capability 2)

-- Gain experience in group work and communicating mathematical ideas to other (Capability 1, 4 and 6)
+- Analyse Have experience engaging in group work and communicating mathematical ideas to other (Capability 1, 4 and 6)